alicemunsal/dohex/DoHex2.md

-Repositories, gateways, boundery objects or UI patterns like MVC, MVVM or Prensenters; all the architectural patterns we use today are transformation mechanism.
+Repositories, gateways, boundery objects or UI patterns like MVC, MVVM or Prensenters; all the architectural patterns we use today are transformation mechanisms.

 we can add lib if we need model or transformation